A. Overall Reinsurance Expertise

 - Participated in bill drafting, including that relating to insurance and reinsurance legislation.

 6. Elected Member of the Florida House of Representatives.
-I serve as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative liaison duties to the Florida Office of Insurance Regulation (“FL OIR”), whose own duties include rate making, rate approval, and policy language oversight.
+I formerly served as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative liaison duties to the Florida Office of Insurance Regulation (“FL OIR”), whose own duties include rate making, rate approval, and policy language oversight.

 C. Reinsurance – Industry